 Contact Us Today

 If your child has suffered a serious injury or passed away as the result of a dog bite, consider working with an experienced personal injury attorney.
-A legal team may be able to help you determine whether or not you have a valid premises liability or wrongful death claim against the dog owner, and your dog bite lawyer Phoenix AZ relies on will work tirelessly to ensure you receive the compensation to which you are entitled.
+A legal team may be able to help you determine whether or not you have a valid premises liability or wrongful death claim against the dog owner, and your Dog Bite lawyer Des Moines IA relies on will work tirelessly to ensure you receive the compensation to which you are entitled.
 For more information or to schedule a free consultation, please call us today.

-Thanks to our friends and contributors from Alex & Saavedra, P.C. for their insight into dog bite cases.
+Thanks to our friends and contributors from Johnston Martineau LLP for their insight into dog bite cases.